Conditional Quantile Processes based on Series or Many Regressors: Examples

-The empirical results are reported in Figures \ref{fig: demand surfaces}--\ref{fig: average elasticity cis}.
-Fig. \ref{fig: demand surfaces} plots the initial and rearranged estimates of the quantile demand surface for gasoline as a function of price and the quantile index, that is
+The empirical results for the B-spline specification are reported in Figures \ref{fig: surfaces} and \ref{fig: average elasticity cis}.\footnote{The results for the linear and power specifications are not reported for the sake of brevity.
+They are similar to the results for the B-spline specification.} The first two panels of fig. \ref{fig: surfaces} plot the initial and monotonized estimates of the quantile demand surface for gasoline as a function of price and the quantile index, that is